|

 exchange, the one that international banks use to move money among

-GET SOME CASH TOO, AT ATMs
+GET CANADIAN CASH AT ATMs

 Having some cash on hand is always good, to pay for a cup of coffee on the